taciano-perez/noir-game/README.md

 #### Images

-- Most images were generated using DALL-E.
+- Most images were generated using DALL-E or Midjourney.
 - Some images were pixelated using (https://onlineimagetools.com/pixelate-image)

 The game and its assets are, unless otherwise indicated, copyright of Taciano Dreckmann Perez (C) 2023.